Don’t forget to order your Vitamin B12 with Metformin, as Metformin is known to deplete your vitamin B12 level.

 Metformin ingredients are particularly effective as a type 2 diabetes treatment – the common adult-onset form of diabetes.
 With its ability to reduce blood sugar levels, Metformin curbs the cravings for sugar, and in doing so, becomes a useful dieting aid.
 A valuable weapon in combating the effects of aging, metformin addresses the natural loss of glucose tolerance with age, and the linked cardiovascular diseases and the Metformin and cholesterol regulating properties make it a comprehensive wellbeing and diabetes treatment.

 Insulin is vital to reduce the amount of glucose in the blood.
 It’s the hormone produced by the pancreas that reduces the glucose levels produced by our liver.
 Insulin is also instrumental in removing glucose from the blood by muscle and fat tissues which burn glucose for energy.
 When this level of insulin depletes and the amount produced slows down, diabetes occurs.
 This is when it’s necessary to seek an effective diabetes treatment.

-The simple explanation is that Metformin protects your body by lowering cholesterol and preventing low-density lipoproteins – ‘bad cholesterol’ – from attaching to blood platelets and arteries.
+Metformin works to protect your body from “bad cholesterol” by preventing these low density lipoproteins attaching themselves to the arteries and blood platelets.
 The lower cholesterol level can be achieved and a reduction in the risk of blood clotting.
-Tests in 2002 suggest that it also acts as an antioxidant.
+Tests in 2002 suggest that Metformin also acts as an antioxidant.